-NexGen’s Rook I Project stands at the forefront of the clean energy transition.
-Situated in one of the world’s premier mining regions, the project is set to deliver large-scale, long-life, low-cost, and highly cash-generative operations.
+NexGen’s Rook I Project is positioned at the intersection of the demand for reliable, cost-effective clean energy and the intensifying global competition for artificial intelligence leadership.
+Located in one of the world’s premier mining regions, the project is set to deliver large-scale, long-life, low-cost, and highly cash-generative operations.

-NexGen is focused on advancing the Project through optimized development plans, strategic capital allocation, and responsible environmental stewardship, including strong Indigenous partnerships, all aimed at maximizing long-term value creation.
+NexGen remains focused on advancing the Project through optimized development, strategic capital allocation, and responsible environmental stewardship, including strong Indigenous partnerships, aimed at maximum long term value creation.

-From the Company's initial listing on the TSX Venture Exchange in April 2013 to December 31, 2024, NexGen's share price increased 2,533% growing to a compound annual growth rate of 32.3% outperforming the S&P/TSX Global Mining Index, S&P/TSX Composite Total Return Index, and the Global X Uranium ETF during that same period.
+From the Company’s initial listing on the TSX Venture Exchange in April 2013 to December 31, 2025, NexGen’s share price increased 3,408%, outperforming the S&P/TSX Global Mining Index by 200%, the S&P/ TSX Composite Total Return Index by 277%, and the Global X Uranium ETF by 28% during that same period.

 Efficient Use of Capital